ridiculousfish/regress/README.md

 regress is a backtracking regular expression engine implemented in Rust, which targets JavaScript regular expression syntax.
 See [the crate documentation](https://docs.rs/regress) for more.

-It's fast, Unicode-aware, has no dependencies outside of `std`, and has a big test suite.
+It's fast, Unicode-aware, has few dependencies, and has a big test suite.
 It makes fewer guarantees than the `regex` crate but it enables more syntactic features, such as backreferences and lookaround assertions.

 ## Usage